anonymoussubmission74/submission10296/README.md

 ## Data Preparation

-The datasets are provided in the anonymous [link](https://drive.google.com/drive/folders/1x36Dpv7FMSxx6LtVmwiFkyhKhTG3u1bI?usp=sharing), and place it into `./dataset`.
+The Polyp dataset are provided in the anonymous [link](https://drive.google.com/drive/folders/1dENCMZGWty8ikF7HtVySzZOKMJ8yuxr4?usp=sharing), and place it into `./dataset`.
+The BUSI dataset can be found in this [link](https://scholar.cu.edu.eg/?q=afahmy/pages/dataset).
+The 2018-DSB dataset can be found in this [link](https://bbbc.broadinstitute.org/BBBC038/).

 ```
 dataset